-As we celebrate Pride Month 2021, we revisit an interview with Dr Leo Whyte is the author of two books, “Reliving the Past to Release the Present – traumatic memories and letters to my younger self” and “Life Satisfaction – a scientist’s guide to achieving health, happiness and harmony” released.
-In an exclusive, candid interview, J.Allan Longshadow spoke to Leo about the incredible story behind these titles.
+As we celebrate Pride Month 2021, we revisit an interview with Dr Leo Whyte, author of two books, “Reliving the Past to Release the Present – traumatic memories and letters to my younger self” and “Life Satisfaction – a scientist’s guide to achieving health, happiness and harmony”.
+In an exclusive, candid conversation, J.Allan Longshadow spoke to Leo about the incredible story behind these titles.
 Here is the first part.

 J.Allan Longshadow: Leo, thank you ever so much for joining me today.
 I’ve got in my hand the book “Reliving the Past to Release the Present”, a collection of traumatic memories and letters written to you as your younger self.
 Leo, I’ve had a read of this book and it’s not just a really deep, powerful and moving book but also an extremely brave book to put out into the world.
 Could you tell me a bit about the background of how this book came into being?

 Leo Whyte: Well, without talking about the whole book in one go, I’d say that the best way to talk about it is that that book saved my life in a lot of ways.
 It came out of a therapy exercise.
 I had a mental health crisis in 2017 and when I was going through the crisis, I initially thought it was because of work pressure.
 I thought I had just got overloaded with stress and I was having a bad reaction.
 But when I went to a therapist, as we dug deeper into it, that explanation made no sense as to how I was reacting.

 “…that book saved my life in a lot of ways”